 Since the Lean revolution, more and more professionals are turning toward a new horizon, represented by the Kanban method.
 Scrum and Kanban are similar to some extent but, have some major differences.
 Both methods are empirical, focus on delivering software early and often, use pull scheduling, use transparency to improve the process and limit WIP (in different ways).
 The significance of their differences, however, is what defines their respective benefits and pitfalls.
 Differences include:

-Top Benefits of Kanban vs Scrum
+Top Benefits of Kanban over Scrum

-Kanban method does not impose any new team hierarchy or structure – you are free to keep your roles, team structure, and processes.
+The Kanban method does not impose any new team hierarchy or structure – you are free to keep your roles, team structure, and processes.
 After all, you already have these elements in place and working, so Kanban encourages your team to concentrate the efforts on improving the efficiency of your processes instead.

 - Continuous Delivery instead of limited Sprints